Corporate & Commercial

 Corporate Income Tax Exemption (Manufacturing Licenses)

 Companies holding a manufacturing operating license are exempt from corporate income tax on profits derived from goods physically manufactured within the free zone.
 The exemption — codified in Article 6 of Law No. 3218 and confirmed in the Corporate Tax General Communiqué — runs for the duration of the operating license, currently extending until the end of the fiscal year in which Türkiye accedes to the European Union.
-For sophisticated planners, this constitutes an open-ended exemption corridor unmatched by most onshore competing jurisdictions.
+For sophisticated planners, this constitutes an open-ended exemption corridor distinct from most onshore competing jurisdictions.

 VAT, Customs, and Stamp Tax Relief